Germany–Israel relations: Gaza War

 Francesca Albanese, incumbent UN Special Rapporteur on the occupied Palestinian territories, criticised foreign minister Annalena Baerbock following a speech by the Foreign Minister in the German Bundestag on 7 October 2024, in which Baerbock alluded to Israeli attacks on Palestinian civilian sites as "self-defense" and said that "that's what Germany stands for" to much applause.

 CDU leader Friedrich Merz criticized the International Criminal Court's decision to issue an arrest warrant for Israeli Prime Minister Benjamin Netanyahu for alleged war crimes during the Gaza war.
 In February 2025, one day after the 2025 German federal election, he announced his intention to invite Netanyahu to Germany, "as an open challenge" to the decision of the ICC.

 On 8 August 2025, after the Israeli security cabinet's decision to take over the Gaza Strip, Merz announced Germany's decision to suspend the export of arms to Israel that could be used there.
 He said that Germany would no longer approve the export to Israel of weapons "that could be used in the Gaza Strip until further notice."
+In November 2025, the German government ended a partial suspension of arms deliveries to Israel for use in Gaza.
+In early December 2025, German Chancellor Friedrich Merz visited Israel and met with Prime Minister Benjamin Netanyahu and President Isaac Herzog.
+The discussions focused on solidifying German support for Israel, the ongoing Gaza conflict, the peace process, and a major arms deal.

+In July 2026, German Foreign Minister Johann Wadephul reaffirmed his government's longstanding opposition to Israeli settlements in the West Bank, describing them as illegal under international law.
+However, he stopped short of endorsing proposals by some EU partners to ban or restrict imports from these settlements, emphasising instead the need to maintain open channels of dialogue with Israel.
+At the same time, Wadephul urged accelerated efforts to improve humanitarian access to Gaza and called for the gradual dismantling of Hamas's military and administrative capabilities.